roehampton/module-content/software-development-1/week-04/lab/README.md

 1      2      3      4      5      6
 ```

-3. Use while loop to create a program for the following flowchart:
+4. Write a program for the following for flowchart:

 ![Alt text](img_5.png?raw=false "Flowchart Exercise 5")